NETL Celebrates Pittsburgh’s Bicentennial and a Shared History of Energy Innovation

 Experts at the Pittsburgh research site in South Park Township even tested rocket propellants and the M1 bazooka that GIs eventually used on European battlefields against German tanks.
 While scientists elsewhere were involved with the Manhattan Project to create a nuclear weapon, the experts in Pittsburgh participated in the design of a trigger for the chain reaction that would cause a fission-type atomic bomb to explode.

-Responding to a key national priority to ensure the energy security of the nation during the war, the Pittsburgh station surveyed all coal, oil, natural gas, and mineral resources available for the war effort and recommended conservation, improved production methods, and recycling steps to extend their impact.
+Responding to a key national priority to ensure the energy security of the nation during the war, the Pittsburgh Experiment Station surveyed all coal, oil, natural gas, and mineral resources available for the war effort and recommended conservation, improved production methods, and recycling steps to extend their impact.
 At the same time, efforts continued to improve safety in America’s mines.

 Post War Assignments Keep Pittsburgh on the Front Line of Innovation